gandalfTheGreyWizard/myrep/README.md

 INSTALLATION:-
-1st unzip the ico.zip file inside the project folder itself then copy exp.php ext.txt and ico folder into the server hosting folder to use it from any other dervice  type in the server's ip / exp.php    Example= 192.168.0.4/exp.php inside the browser
+1st unzip the ico.zip file inside the project folder itself then copy exp.php ext.txt and ico folder into the server hosting folder then make the file ext.txt writable and readable for everyone using the command [  chmod 777 ext.txt  ] inside the terminal and make a "user_data" named folder inside the hosting folder and make this folder writable too as files uploaded will be saved inside this folder using the command [  chmod 777 user_data  ]

+to use it from any other dervice  type in the server's ip / exp.php    Example= 192.168.0.4/exp.php inside the browser